 To better assist local business with talent-related issues, LRCC has added two pages to its website.
-The Talent and Business Resource Navigator pages are a robust digital toolkit designed to cater to the multifaceted needs of local businesses and their workforce.
-The Talent and Business Resource Navigator pages are available at lansingchamber.org.
+The Talent and Business Resource Navigator page is a robust digital toolkit designed to cater to the multifaceted needs of local businesses and their workforce.
+The Talent and Resource Navigator pages are available at lansingchamber.org.